-Dr. Anna R. Armitage, Texas A&M Univ. at Galveston; Dr. Jessica O'Connell, Univ. of Texas Marine Science Institute; Dr. Ellen Herbert, DU-NHQ; Dr. Aaron Pierce, DU-SR
+Dr. Anna R. Armitage, Texas A&M Univ. at Galveston; Dr. Jessica O'Connell, Colorado State Univ.; Dr. Ellen Herbert, DU-NHQ; Dr. Aaron Pierce, DU-SR

 Wetland restoration is a critical component of a multi-faceted coastal management strategy to compensate for impacts from disturbance, development, and climate change.
 An important restoration goal is to support local economies by reestablishing essential ecosystem services such as erosion protection, fishery support, and carbon sequestration.
 This project will evaluate the provision of ecosystem services in older restoration sites, through a fusion of field and remote sensing assessments.
 Research will be conducted to understand links between coastal wetland restoration design and the provision of ecosystem services.